hyoyun-Kim/RP2040-HAT-C-Edit/getting_started.md

 - **timer**

-  If you want to change things related to **timer** or use a different MCU without using the RP2040, you need to change the code in the 'RP2040-HAT-C/port/timer/' directory.
+  If you want to change things related to the **timer**.
+Also, if you use a different MCU without using the RP2040, you need to change the code in the 'RP2040-HAT-C/port/timer/' directory.
 Here is information about functions.

   ```
   /* Timer */